Manly West

 What are some of the major infrastructure and planning changes likely to influence the Manly West SA2?

-Key infrastructure and planning changes likely to influence the Manly West SA2 include: Mayfair Village Shopping Centre Expansion (Dev.
-Application); New Special School on Brisbane's Bayside (Planning); Rivermakers Precinct (Construction); Manly Road Residences (Dev.
+Key infrastructure and planning changes likely to influence the Manly West SA2 include: Mayfair Village Shopping Centre Expansion (Approved); New Special School on Brisbane's Bayside (Planning); Rivermakers Precinct (Construction); Manly Road Residences (Dev.
 Approval); and Greenslopes Private Hospital Wakerley Specialist Centre (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Manly West SA2?